kylemacey/hubot-sshbot/README.md

 An SSH based [Hubot](https://hubot.github.com) adapter to allow Hubot to be accessed from an SSH client.

+#### Disclaimer

+This adapter was built for demoing Hubot easily.
+It doesn't have any security measures in place (not password or public key authentication).
+I don't recommend using this for any real-world scenarios in its current state.

 ## Using this adapter

 Install the adapter into your Hubot.